 Shortcut for Debian/Ubuntu:

-$ sudo apt-get install ruby ruby-dev ruby-bundler ruby-json && bundle
+$ sudo apt-get install ruby ruby-dev ruby-bundler ruby-json g++ zlib1g-dev && bundle

 Then you can work on the documentation:

-bundle exec rake generateto generate the every first preview.
-This will take a couple of minutes.
+bundle exec rake generateto generate the very first preview.
+This will take a minute.

 - Create/edit/update a page.
-The components/platforms documentation is located in
+The integration/platforms documentation is located in

 source/_docs/contains the Home Assistant documentation itself.